-A lighter, airy lemon coconut pound cake topped with lemon glaze to celebrate Mother’s Day or just because!
+A lemon coconut pound cake topped with lemon glaze that is light and airy to celebrate Mother's Day or just because!
 Learn how to achieve a less dense pound cake.

 Happy Mother's Day to all you moms out there!
 You make our lives sunny and bright.
 That is why we'll be celebrating this important date with a beautiful and delicious Lighter, Airy Lemon Coconut Pound Cake this year.

 Definitely, not the pound cake you may be used to.
 It's something special... for the extraordinary women in our lives.

 How to Make a Lighter, Airy Lemon Coconut Pound Cake

 The classic pound cake traditionally incorporates a pound of each of four ingredients: flour, butter, eggs, and sugar, resulting in a dense cake -- so popular in Southern United States.

 Ours, however, uses baking powder to induce leavening during baking, which results in a less dense cake.

 Because it is flavored with lemon juice, an acidic ingredient, baking soda is added to neutralize that ingredient and help the batter to rise.

 Cornstarch is used in combination with flour to soften the harsh proteins of the flour, resulting in a more tender cake.

 The egg whites are separated from the yolks in our cake.
 By beating the whites separately and incorporating them at the end of preparing the batter, it makes the cake airy.